(678) 534-0450

 INSTALLATION

-What sets us apart from our competitors is the large inventory that we stock.
-We don’t sell out of other dealer’s inventories.
-With 500k Sq ft facility, We carry one of the largest stocks for immediate Distribution.
-APR helps customers to design & optimize warehouse space.
-APR has installation crew working nationwide.
+What sets us apart from competitors is our large inventory of industrial pallet racks, stocked directly in our 500k sq ft facility—not from other dealers’ inventories.
+We offer one of the largest stocks of pallet rack shelving for immediate distribution.
+APR helps customers design and optimize warehouse space, with an installation crew working nationwide.

 Pallet rack is a warehouse storage system that allows for high stacking of individual products or palletized quantities in single or multi-level storage facility.
 Pallet racks are an important part of any distribution, storage, or material handling business.
 Pallet racking make it possible to get to stored materials quickly.